 Mike Ross Born 17th March 1947 in Chiswick, London, real name Colin Novelle, Mike was working as a disco DJ before he joined Radio Northsea International on 7th September 1970.
 He took over the 6-9pm show but the station closed down just a few weeks later.
-Mike returned to England and club work but on 6th May 1971 was back on the re-started RNI.
+He returned to England and club work but on 6th May 1971 was back on the re-started RNI.
 As well as a DJ, he was also an engineer and, in January 1972, after falling out with a new Programme Director, gave up DJ-ing to concentrate on the technical side, just presenting the occasional show.
 During that summer he returned to full-time broadcasting and, following his marriage to Sheila in late 1972, the two of them ran the popular Sunday evening Hitback Show.
 There is a photo of Mike on RNI here.
 Mike achieved a certain notoriety in the free radio world as “The Toad”, a nickname invented by Andy Archer.
-Mike left Northsea on 31st January 1974 (despite Radio Seagull's ‘Save the Toad’ campaign!).
+He left Northsea on 31st January 1974 (despite Radio Seagull's ‘Save the Toad’ campaign!).
 He had been Northsea's longest-serving DJ.
 Mike later worked in nightclubs, for the Ministry of Defence and for Texas Instruments before buying a hotel in Great Yarmouth.
 Correspondent Kevin Goffin tells us he knew Mike in the late eighties.
 At that time he was living in Great Yarmouth and DJ-ing, mainly in pubs.
 He was still using his Mike Ross name.
 Sadly Mike died on Sunday 25th June 2017 following a short illness.
 He had been suffering from throat cancer.
 (Our thanks to his brother-in-law Brian Bosworth for the information.
 Photo from ‘Dee Jay & Radio Monthly’ magazine.
 There is another picture of Mike in Ian Anderson's photo album.)